-8.9 The Promotion Voucher is only for use by the person named on it.
+8.9 The promotional voucher is only for use by the person named on it.
 Transfer of the promotional voucher to third parties is excluded.
 The Seller is entitled, but not obliged, to verify the material eligibility of the respective Voucher Holder.

 9) Redemption of gift vouchers